Multimodal Big 6: AI-Powered Literacy Activities for K-12

 Spatial

-- Google SlidesLay out sequence cards, story maps, and drag-and-drop practice tasks.
+- Google SlidesLay out sequence cards, concept maps, story maps, and drag-and-drop tasks.

-- PadletOrganize ideas on boards, maps, and columns for sorting and sequencing.
+- PadletOrganize ideas on boards, maps, and columns for sorting, sequencing, and discussion.

-Before classroom use, review each tool for age requirements, accessibility features, district privacy policies, and whether your local setup is appropriate for students.
+Before classroom use, review each tool for age requirements, accessibility features, account needs, and local privacy expectations.